 Commercial auto insurance covers financial losses when a DJ's vehicle is involved in an accident.
 It's required for vehicles registered to a business.

-Cyber liability insurance helps DJs recover from cyberattacks and data breaches that expose sensitive customer information, such as credit card numbers.
+Cyber liability insurance helps DJs recover from cyberattacks and data breaches.
+It’s recommended for any small business that handles sensitive customer information, such as credit card numbers.